top of page

 • 2 min read

-Many students with ADHD succeed in school, especially if coursework is engaging.
-This early academic success can lead teachers, parents, and even the student themselves to dismiss the possibility of ADHD.
-“You’re too smart to have ADHD” is a damaging myth that prevents many from getting the help they need.
+2. Academic Success Creates a False Narrative: Many students with ADHD excel academically, especially when coursework is stimulating.
+This early achievement can cause teachers, parents, and even the individuals themselves to dismiss ADHD as a possibility.
+The myth of “too smart to have ADHD” prevents many from seeking the support they need.

 • Redoing tasks unnecessarily